Tooling: Scaling Agent Primitives

 apm init security-review-workflow

-# Develop and test your workflow locally
+# Develop and test your agentic workflow locally

 cd security-review-workflow